 Are you interested in visiting a prisoner from your own country in Bang Kwang in Bangkok?
 Here are some tips:

-6. Check the website of the Thai prison before you visit
+- Check the the Thai prison in Bangkok before you visit

 About the writer Karin